Winners Don't Use Drugs: History

 A similar campaign called Recycle It, Don't Trash It! credited to then-EPA Administrator William K. Reilly was launched several years afterward.

 In popular culture

-The slogan has been parodied in the Xbox Live Arcade/PlayStation Network title Scott Pilgrim vs. the World: The Game, saying "Winners Don't Eat Meat" and in Futurama with the version "Winners don't play video games".
+The slogan has been parodied in the 2010 video game Scott Pilgrim vs. the World: The Game, saying "Winners Don't Eat Meat" in reference to vegan Todd Ingram, and in Futurama with the version "Winners don't play video games".